 DO stay on the topic of the thread.

 DO explain what you're linking to if you post a link in your comment.
 Don't just post the link.

-DON'T post the complete text of an article.
-Rather, post one or two paragraphs and a link to the complete story.
+DON'T post the text of an article.
+Rather, summarize in your own words and link to the complete story.
 It is helpful to other posters if you explain why this article is relevant to the topic at hand.
-Posts containing complete articles will be removed.

-DON'T post here if your sole purpose is to start a flame war.
+DON'T post here if your purpose is to start a flame war.
 Arguments and debates are fine; obscenity, name-calling, and trolling are not.
-Violators will be banned.